openshift/microshift/README.md

 Edge devices deployed out in the field pose very different operational, environmental, and business challenges from those of cloud computing.
 These motivate different engineering trade-offs for Kubernetes at the far edge than for cloud or near-edge scenarios.
 Microshift's design goals cater to this:

-* make frugal use of system resources (CPU, memory, network, storage, etc.),
+- make frugal use of system resources (CPU, memory, network, storage, etc.),
-* tolerate severe networking constraints,
+- tolerate severe networking constraints,
-* update (resp. roll back) securely, safely, speedily, and seamlessly (without disrupting workloads), and
+- update (resp. rollback) securely, safely, speedily, and seamlessly (without disrupting workloads), and
-* build on and integrate cleanly with edge-optimized OSes like Fedora IoT and RHEL for Edge, while
+- build on and integrate cleanly with edge-optimized OSes like Fedora IoT and RHEL for Edge, while
-* providing a consistent development and management experience with standard OpenShift.
+- providing a consistent development and management experience with standard OpenShift.

 We believe these properties should also make Microshift a great tool for other use cases such as Kubernetes applications development on resource-constrained systems, scale testing, and provisioning of lightweight Kubernetes control planes.